 For more than 40 years we have represented businesses and individuals in entertainment, advertising, and new technology ventures.
-Now, as our clients move their businesses to interactive game consoles, cloud-based game systems, phones, and social networks, we are forging new business models that help them succeed.
+Now, as our clients move their businesses to interactive game consoles, cloud-based video game systems, phones, and social networks, we are forging new business models that help them succeed.

-We help clients plan interactive entertainment strategies and form ventures to profit from their games including leveraging original game intellectual property as well as film and television properties, characters and associated patents, trademarks, copyrights, and publicity rights.
+We help clients plan interactive entertainment strategies and form ventures to profit from their video games including leveraging original video game intellectual property as well as film and television properties, characters and associated patents, trademarks, copyrights, and publicity rights.

-We negotiate and draft the full range of interactive entertainment agreements – including game development, software, service, employment, corporate, sponsorship, and end user license agreements.
+We negotiate and draft the full range of interactive entertainment agreements – including video game development, software, service, employment, corporate, sponsorship, and end user license agreements.

 Manage Intellectual Property

 We help interactive entertainment clients clear, register, and manage patents, trademarks, copyrights, and other mission-critical intellectual property, and we go head to head with competitors to protect and enforce these rights.

 We structure integration deals for brand clients that help build new relationships with consumers.